devflowinc/ruby-sdk/docs/DatasetApi.md

 Clear Dataset

-Clear Dataset  Clears a dataset.
+Clears a dataset.
 The auth'ed user must be an owner of the organization to clear a dataset.

 ### Examples